 If you’re having a hard time boiling your message down, try thinking about how you would explain the point of your ad (or brand) in just one sentence.
-When messaging is complex or highly technical, sometimes thinking about how you would explain it to someone much younger than you (e.g. a child) can also help.
+When messaging is complex or highly technical, sometimes thinking about how you would explain it to someone much younger than you, such as a child, can also help.

 It may just be a split second, but there will be a sliver of time at the beginning of your ad where your viewer needs to get acquainted with what they’re seeing.

-Start your ad off with a visual queue, and then pack the punch with a powerful voice over that delivers your call-to-action.
+Start your ad off with that branding visual cue or product showcase, and then pack the punch with a powerful voice over that delivers your call-to-action.

 With such a time constraint, your message is more important than ever before – there’s no room for a poor quality or mismatched voice over.